slcs-jsc/mptrac/README.md

 * Edit the `LIBDIR` and `INCDIR` paths to point to the directories where the GSL, netCDF, and other libraries are located on your system.

 * By default, the MPTRAC binaries are linked statically, i.e., they can be copied and used on other machines.
-However, sometimes static compilation causes problems, e.g., in combination with dynamically compiled GSL and netCDF libraries or when using MPI and OpenACC.
+However, sometimes static compilation causes problems, e.g., in combination with dynamically compiled GSL and netCDF libraries or when using MPI or OpenACC.
 In this case, disable the `STATIC` flag and remember to set the `LD_LIBRARY_PATH` to include the paths to the shared libraries.

 * To make use of the MPI parallelization of MPTRAC, the `MPI` flag must be enabled.
 Further steps will require an MPI library such as OpenMPI to be available on your system.
 To make use of the OpenACC parallelization, the `GPU` flag must be enabled.
 The NVIDIA HPC SDK is required to compile the GPU code.
 MPTRAC's OpenMP parallelization is always enabled.